eagle-io/docs/source/topics/nodes/attachmentsource.rst

 	Enable this setting to specify the maximum number of attachments allowed within this Source.
 When new attachments arrive and the limit is exceeded, the oldest attachments are removed.

 Remove after
-	Enabled this setting to specify the maximum number of days that attachments will be kept in this Source.
+	Enable this setting to specify the maximum number of days that attachments will be stored within this Source.
 The expired attachments will only be removed when new attachments arrive.

 .. image:: attachmentsource_general.png
 	:scale: 50 %